Does Travel Insurance Cover You If You Get Deplaned and/or Injured By Airport Security?

 - Unexpected trip cancellations

 Believe it or not, these travel inconveniences are more common than you think.
-If you don’t have a travel policy in place, you’ll have to cover these costs on your own and face the hassle without compensation.
+If you don’t have a travel insurance policy in place, you’ll have to cover these costs on your own and face the hassle without compensation.

 Why not give yourself the peace of mind you deserve and consider buying a travel insurance plan for your next trip?
 Hong Leong MSIG Takaful is one that offers travel policies for varying budgets and traveling needs.
 Learn more about the plan and others available on our comparison page.